akane2518/Project-2/README.md

 		- Calculate the accuracy of the model
 		- Generate a confusion matrix and classification report.

-# Please refer to presentation ppt (presentation.pptx & Project 2 - presentation Machine Learning Models - Multiple Linear Regression.pptx)
+# Please refer to presentation (presentation.pptx & Project 2 - presentation Machine Learning Models - Multiple Linear Regression.pptx) for project 2 detail.